Pljevlja Municipality

-Pljevlja Municipality is located in northwestern region of Montenegro.
-It covers an area of 1,346 and had a population of 30,786 at the 2011 census.
+Pljevlja Municipality is located in Northern Montenegro.
+It covers an area of 1,346 km² and had a population of 30,786 at the 2011 census.

 Geography and location

 The highest point of the municipality is on the Ljubišnja mountain at an altitude of 2238 m, while the lowest point is in the canyon of the Tara river with an altitude of 529 m above sea level.

-The municipality borders Žabljak Municipality, Bijelo Polje Municipality and Mojkovac Municipality in Montenegro, as well as the republics of Serbia and with Bosnia and Herzegovina.
+The municipality borders the municipalities of: Žabljak, Bijelo Polje and Mojkovac in Montenegro, as well as the countries of Serbia and Bosnia and Herzegovina.
 With a total area of 1346 km2, it is the third largest municipality in Montenegro.

 Demographics

-Town of Pljevlja is the administrative center of Pljevlja municipality, which has a population of 35,806.
-The town of Pljevlja itself has 19,136 citizens, and is the only town in the municipality with a population of over 1,000.
-The municipality has a majority of Serbs.
+The town of Pljevlja is the administrative center of the Pljevlja municipality, which has a population of 35,806.
+The town of Pljevlja itself has 19,136 residents, and is the only town in the municipality with a population of over 1,000.
+The municipality has a Serb majority.
 According to the 2011 census, the population consisted of: Serbs (60.11%), Montenegrins (21.52%), Muslims (8.14%) and Bosniaks (5.21%).